OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/naming/screencast/slides.md

 - Function names start with a verb in imperative mode
   - Good: `create_`, `calculate_`, `convert_`, `get_`
   - Bad: `return_`, `call_`
-- Describe what the function does at a sensible level of abtraction
+- Describe what the function does at a sensible level of abstraction
   - Good: `process_model_specification`
   - Bad: `convert_user_provided_model_dictionary_to_model_class_and_set_defaults`
 - If you want to use `and` you need to split your function in two!